jerwallace/aws-robotics-day/README.md

 3. Also from the AWS RoboMaker Console, from Development->Development environments, click on the environment name, *Edit*, then *Delete* from the AWS Cloud9 console.
 4. In the CloudWatch Console, under *Logs*, select each LogGroup (`/aws/robomake/SimulationJobs` and `dogfinder_workshop`) and click *Actions->Delete log group*.
 5. In Kinesis Video Streams, delete your stream which will release the stored video content.
-6. In IAM, delete the *Cloud9-RoboMakerWorkshop* role, and the *Cloud9-RoboMakerWorkshopDeploymentRole*.
+6. In IAM, delete the *Cloud9-RoboMakerWorkshop* role.